pulumi/pulumi/docs/design/packages.md

 It is illegal to mark a `static` method as either `sealed` or `abstract`.

-Module functions and lambdas are required to define a `body`, which is a CocoIL block.
+Module functions and lambdas are required to define a `body`, which is a LumiIL block.
 Class methods often have one, but it can be omitted, in which case the method must be abstract and concrete subclasses must provide a `body` block.

 Any function can be marked with `intrinsic: true` to delegate execution to a runtime intrinsic.
-This is used to express custom resource types, but is seldom used in everyday Coconut development.
+This is used to express custom resource types, but is seldom used in everyday Lumi development.
 Please refer to the section on Runtime Intrinsics later in this document for details on how this extensibility model works.

 ### Classes